miyuki/benchmarking-proposal/proposal.md

 * Should not be affected by compiler optimizations based on the fact, that input data is known in advance

-For example let's consider the following code:
+For example, consider the following code:

 ```C++
 #include <chrono>